 The UN officially recognises 193 countries.

-As of June 1 2020, only 12 countries have not confirmed any cases of COVID-19.
-Many of these countries are Pacific Island countries in Oceania.
+As of JANUARY 2023, only 1 country has not confirmed any cases of COVID-19.
+Many of these countries to get COVID last were Pacific Island countries in Oceania.

 Below is a list of countries without coronavirus that currently has declared no cases of COVID-19.

 1. Turkmenistan 🇹🇲